melahn/helm-chartmap-generator/README.md

 In addition to producing the dependency report files, an 'index.html' file is produced that lists the files and provided links to view them.

+You can see lots of examples here -> https://melahn.github.io/helm-chartmap-generator/

 ## Prerequisites

 * Java 8 or later.